1ST ANNUAL BILLY PAPPAS FOOTBALL CAMP

 CAMP DESCRIPTION:

-This will be a two day, non-contact, football camp put on by all three Manchester public high school football programs.
+Non-contact, football camp put on by all three Manchester public high school football programs.
 Camp focus will be on skills and drills, speed, agility, individual position skills and some competition periods.
-Athletic trainers will be on-site and Manchester youth football organizations have been invited to attend and offer information.
+Athletic trainers will be on-site.

 ABOUT: BILLY PAPPAS